SatvikPraveen/Resume-Template-Generator/README.md

 ## 🎨 Template Showcase

+**All 12 templates are fully functional and optimized with:**
+- ✅ Project section support (displays project name, summary, and technologies)
+- ✅ Professional styling and layouts
+- ✅ Print-ready formatting
+- ✅ Responsive design considerations

 ### 1. **Tech** - Terminal/CLI Aesthetic

 Neon green terminal emulator with bash-style commands.
 Perfect for developers and engineers.